david-schaller/tralda/README.md

 ### Tree data structures

 The following classes can be imported from the subpackage `tralda.datastructures`.
-The class `Tree` implements the basic tree data structure which are essential for most of the modules in the package.
+The class `Tree` implements the tree data structure which is essential for most of the modules in the package.
 It provides methods for tree traversals and manipulation, output in Newick format, as well as the efficient computation of last common ancestors (class `LCA` which is initialized with an instance of type `Tree`).
+`Tree` instances can be serialized in pickle or json format.

 The classes `TreeSet` and `TreeDict` implement data structures (AVL trees) for sorted sets and dictionaries, respectively.